gianlucaleone/SYNtzulu/README.md

 # SYNtzulu: A Tiny RISC-V-Controlled SNN Processor for Real-Time Sensor Data Analysis on Low-Power FPGAs

-SYNtzulu is a SNN processing element designed to be used in low-cost and low-power FPGA devices for near-sensor data analysis.
+SYNtzulu is a SNN processing element designed to be used in low-cost and low-power FPGA devices for real-time near-sensor data analysis.
 The system is equipped with a **dual-core neuromorphic processor**, capable of processing 4 synapses and 1 neuron per core at each clock cycle, and with a **tiny RISC-V subsystem** (SERV + Servant platform) responsible for controlling the input/output and setting runtime parameters.
 We evaluated the system, which was implemented on a **Lattice iCE40UP5K FPGA**, in various use cases employing SNNs with accuracy comparable to the state-of-the-art.
 In its current version, SYNtzulu:
 - Fetches input data via a **12 MHz SPI** interface.
 - Transmits inference results through a **2 MHz UART**.